macpersia/planty-assistant-app/Readme.md

 ### Production Application

+[//]: # (TODO: Update the link below)
-Or see what the library can do when converted into a full package, complete with optional always-on listener: [Alexa Listens](https://play.google.com/store/apps/details?id=com.willblaschko.android.alexalistens)
+~~Or see what the library can do when converted into a full package, complete with optional always-on listener: [Alexa Listens](https://play.google.com/store/apps/details?id=be.planty.assistant.applistens)~~

 ## Using the Library